timurrrr/RaceChronoDiyBleDevice/can_db/mazda_mx5_nc.md

 Channel name | Equation | Notes
 ------------ | -------- | -----
 Throttle Position | `bytestouint(raw,7,1)*100/255.00` | Scale may need adjustment, doesn't take into account the offset for idle.
-Same value available in PID 0x215 byte 6
+Same value available in CAN ID 0x215 byte 6

-## PID 0x201
+## CAN ID 0x201

 Update frequency: 100 times per second.

-`0x201` This PID is related to engine speed, vehicle speed and accelerator position.
+`0x201` This CAN ID is related to engine speed, vehicle speed and accelerator position.

 Byte | Meaning